Social structure of China: Song dynasty

 At the top of the social pyramid was the royal house of the Song dynasty.
 The royal house consists of the Emperor, Empress, concubines, princes, and princesses.
 The royal house enjoys the highest quality of life with everything provided by other social strata.
 With imperial fields (fields that were owned by the emperor), the basic food supplies of the royal house were satisfied.
 Luxury items in the imperial court also had their sources.
 Tea, for example, was provided by the imperial tea plantation.
-Annually, local products of various regions of China were paid as tributes to the royal house.
+Annually, local products from various regions of China were paid as tributes to the royal house.

 During the Song dynasty, slave trading was forbidden and punished by law.
 However, slavery was not entirely absent from the history of the Song dynasty.
 To some extent, there were slave traders who illegally kidnapped commoners and sold them as slaves.
 Criminals were sometimes converted to slaves by the government.
 However, traditional slavery was not a common practice during the Song dynasty.
-Servants of wealthy gentry usually kept a contract-like relationship with the lords served.
+Servants of the wealthy gentry usually kept a contract-like relationship with the lords served.

 In reality, the Song society's structure had evolved and changed over time.
 After the Jingkang incident, the phenomenon of land annexation became increasingly obvious.
 By land annexation, the wealthy commoners and government officials privatized lands that were public or owned by poorer people.
-In the late Song dynasty, the society's two ends polarized.
+In the late Song dynasty, the society's two ends were polarized.
 Wealthy landowners devoured most of the cultivable lands, leaving others in extreme poverty.
 Even the imperial court's profit was curbed.
 Taxation was illegally avoided by wealthy landowners and the court eventually found itself collecting much less amount of taxes than ever before.
 Xie Fangshu, an investigating censor famously described the situation as "The flesh of the poor ones becomes the food of the strong ones" (弱肉强食).

 Jurchen Empire

-The Jurchen Jin dynasty coexisted with the Song dynasty after Jingkang incident.
-The Jurchen empire ruled the northern part of China.
+The Jurchen Jin dynasty coexisted with the Song dynasty after the Jingkang incident.
+The Jurchen Empire ruled the northern part of China.
 Under the Jurchen rule, the conventional code Begile was introduced.
 Under this code, an emperor and his courtiers were equal.
 Emperor Xizong of Jin reformed the empire's legal system and abolished the Begile during the reform of Tianjuan.
 The reform eliminated the aboriginal Jurchen conventions and substituted them with the conventions of the Song and Liao dynasties.
 During the Jin dynasty, Minggan Moumuke, groups of Jurchen soldiers who settled down in Northern China, changed their nomadic lifestyle to the agricultural lifestyle of Chinese commoners.